 See Related: Best Duluth Hotels to Stay At

-But, if you are not carrying your own gear, there’s also no reason to worry or miss the fun.
-The park offers rental gear services at their offices inside the park.
+Sometimes you want to take things easy and slow.
+Snowshoeing is one perfect way to do that during winter.
+It’s the ideal activity for winter hikers.
+All you need to have is your warmest gear and snowshoes.
+But, if you are not carrying your gear, there’s also no reason to worry or miss the fun.
+The park offers rental gear services at its offices inside the park.

 Even better, there is a winter warming house in one of the picnic shelters at the park.
-This means that after your long hiking adventure, you can keep yourself warm and continue enjoying your time there.
+This means that after your long hiking adventure, you can keep warm and enjoy your time there.

 See Related: Best Camper Accessories